Ahmed-Abdelhadi/Bike-Simulator-ICTP/Docs/bike_factory.rst

 Bike_factory Class:
 ======================================

-In this class we discuss the creation of bike with the following parameters:
+In this class we implement:
-* Points
-* Radius
+* Pull of bikes of sertain size
+* Genetig algorithm for making a new generation of bikes
+* Storing and reading state of bike_factory

 Here is something I want to talk about::